 Know what you’ll accept to keep the card.
 Be prepared to walk away aka close the card or pay the annual fee if you don’t get the offer you want.

-Some cards are worth paying the annual fee to keep.
+Some cards like the Chase Sapphire Reserve and American Express Platinum cards (learn more: personal and business) are worth paying the annual fee to keep.
 So don’t call hoping for a retention offer on a card that you aren’t willing to close.

 Remember, you can always counter the offer.